akey7/bank-customer-churn-jl/README.md

 installkernel("Julia", "--project=@.")
 ```

+Note: Sometimes this does not need to be done, but those are the commands in case you need them!

 ### Quarto installation

 [This only needs to be done once per machine for each upgrade of Quarto.](https://quarto.org/docs/get-started/)